IceGreenGalactic/RainyDays/README.md

-class="side-menu"- about and contact linkes on side class="Picture-side-menu" - about and contact pictures on side "index-Header - Picture and logo etc index page class="Header2" - centering headlines buttons etc for him, for her, current - The page you are on search - header serarch button
+class="side-menu"- about and contact linkes on side class="Picture-side-menu" - about and contact pictures on side "index-Header - Picture and logo etc index page .Index__CTA-Button - centering headlines buttons etc for him, for her, on IDEX page current - The page you are on search - header serarch button
 About - section with text in about
 Contact - section with form in contact class=navbar-top -shoppingbag log in etc
+Jackets-Shop - Jacket group (him and Her)
+Jackets-Him
+Jackets-Her
+percent- Index % sale
+Footer_Info- Free delivery etc
+Footer_Link- About us, contact, my order, my account footer_payment- Cards bottom line

+.Logo {max-width: 300px; max-height: 200px;padding-left: 50%;padding-top: 2%;}